logself1988/learning-system-programming/docs/cpp/CP5/CP5-1-The-Basics.md

 cptr = &dval;         // ok
 ```

-`const` pointers: a `const` pointer must be intialized, and once intialized, its value may not be changed.
+`const` pointers: a `const` pointer must be initialized, and once initialized, its value may not be changed.

 > We indicate taht the pointer is `const` by putting the `const` after then `*`.